The habit of biting and eating one’s fingernails is associated with increased anxiety.

 All of this microbial exchange can cause serious illnesses in your mouth, which is not always as simple to overcome.

-This obsession of biting your nails can cause serious damage to the cutting surface of the teeth that can be fixed with a filling placement or a crown.
+This obsession with biting your nails can cause serious damage to the cutting surface of the teeth that can be fixed with a filling placement or a crown.

 3. Risk of cracking a tooth.